codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/shared-volumes-of-service-from-composition-step-for-other-yml-steps.md

   - /docs/shared-volumes-of-service-from-composition-step-for-other-yml-steps/
 toc: true
 ---
-Using this repository we'll help you get up to speed with basic functionality such as: building Docker images and use the shared volumes feature.
+Using this repository, we'll help you get up to speed with basic functionality such as: building Docker images and use the shared volumes feature.

 This project uses Node Js to build an application which will eventually become a distributable Docker image.
 If you want to share volumes of service in composition step for other yml steps you can use the variable {% raw %}```${{CF_VOLUME_NAME}}```{% endraw %}.
 It will refer to the volume that was generated for the specific flow.
 Can be used in conjunction with a composition to provide access to your cloned repository.